kademarsharath/kademarsharath/README.md

 ## Hi there 👋 I'm Sharath Kumar

 I'm a Staff Data Engineer and Data Scientist with a unique combination of skills, passionate about building scalable data platforms, robust pipelines, and reliable analytics and ML systems.
-I enjoy working at the intersection of data engineering, cloud infrastructure, and analytics engineering.
+I enjoy working at the intersection of data engineering, data science/AI, cloud infrastructure, and analytics engineering.

 ---